kfyodor/vexor-docs/Doc.md

 ![Project settings | Filter branches](./img/project-settings-build-restrictions.png)

-We don't build pull requests from the same repo by default, because builds are already initiated by pushes to a repo.
+We don't build pull requests from the same repo by default, because builds are already being initiated by pushes to a repo.
 This behavior can be changed by clicking on a "Build pull requests" checkbox (e.g. if you have filtered some branches but want to build all PRs).
 Pull requests from foreign repos are being built always, whether "Build pull requests" checkbox is on or not.

 ### Configuring build statuses on GitHub or GitLab (no BitBucket, sorry)